prananda21/faucet-api-hono/README.md

 ## Test

-This app has several test including Performance Test using Artillery, for more information about K6 you can access [Artilery Documentation](https://www.artillery.io/docs).
+This app has several test including Performance Test using Artillery, for more information about K6 you can access [K6 Documentation](https://grafana.com/docs/k6/latest/).

 > **NOTES:**
 >
-> Make sure to install `Artillery` globally by using command: `yarn add -g artilery`
+> Make sure to install `K6` globally by using command: `yarn add -g k6`

 The command to run performance test for `transaction` API: